 Our community is experiencing difficult times as the coronavirus (COVID-19) affects our daily lives.
 We know in times like these that Bethany’s support services are as vital as ever – and we are here to support you.

-Whilst some of our services are now delivered online or over the phone during this period, our commitment to support our community is as strong as ever.
+As an essential service, Bethany continues to operate and whilst some of our services are now delivered online or over the phone during this period, our commitment to support our community is as strong as ever.

 Bethany Services during COVID-19